16 days China highlights and Tibet tour from Beijing

 Start this memorable Tibet tour from Beijing.
 Witness two of the most beautiful lakes: Qinghai Lake and Namtso Lake in the following two weeks.
 Immerse yourself in the awe-inspiring views of the highest plateau in the World, Qinhai-Tibetean Plateau as you have a soft train ride to Lhasa.
 Explore the famous spots in and around Lhasa city to learn about the Tibetan Buddhism and cultures and much more.

-Afterwards, go straight to the north end of Tiananmen Square and visit the magnificent Forbidden City, which was the dwelling palace to two dynasties of emperors and got its name as it was off limits for 500 years.
-Now it serves as a museum to present an incredible large collection of preserved ancient wooden structures and countless historical treasures.
+Afterward, go straight to the north end of Tiananmen Square and visit the magnificent Forbidden City, which was the dwelling palace to two dynasties of emperors and got its name as it was off limits for 500 years.
+Now it serves as a museum to present an incredibly large collection of preserved ancient wooden structures and countless historical treasures.

 Another worthwhile morning destination is Jingshan Park, behind the Forbidden City.
 Climb to the top for a magnificent panorama view of this capital city and princely views over the russet roofing of Forbidden City.

 After lunch, drive to the Summer Palace, a royal garden built during Qing dynasty.
 Here be impressed by the awe-inspiring landscape design and architectures, which combines the natural landscape of rolling hills and open waterways with many elegant pavilions, temples, and bridges.
 Together with Forbidden City and Temple of Heaven, Summer Palace is declared as a World Heritage Site by UNESCO.